Car Classes & Rules

 2. The front wheels of all cars must make a minimum angle of 85 degrees with the track.
 One-piece wheels and tyres shall have the appropriate part black

 3. Motors will be JK & TSR Falcon, Hawk Retro, Hawk 7 & 7BB, Mid America Products Eagle or sealed Proslot 4002FK.
+(Hawk and Eagle motors must be fitted with the designations/stampings visible from underneath).

 4. Motor Shafts may be shortened.

-5. Chassis is Free choice.
+5. Chassis is free choice.

 6. Rear body details (e.g. gearbox and diffuser) may be omitted.